chanoir2303/script-turn_to_opposite/README.md

 - Input an integer (positive or negative)

 ## What does it output?
-This script output the integer with its opposite sign
+This script output integer from the input with its opposite sign